k-u-bux/kubux-calendar/README.md

   - Never wonder if your changes have been saved to the server
   - Unlike many calendar apps that hide sync state, this app is completely transparent
 - **Offline-First**: Work instantly, sync in background
+  - **Persistent storage**: Events survive app restarts - no need to re-fetch from server
+  - **Works offline**: When server is unavailable, cached events are displayed (with outdated indicator)
   - Create, edit, and delete events immediately (no waiting for server)
   - Changes are queued and synced automatically with exponential backoff
   - Pending changes persist across app restarts